pickyourtrail_logo

 7. Guwang Art Market

-Often overshadowed by Sukawati, Guwang is a quieter alternative and one of the underrated best shopping markets in Bali.
-If you’re looking specifically for textiles, this may be one of the Best clothes markets in Bali to explore, especially for bulk shopping.
-The layout of Guwang Art Market is similar to Sukawati but less crowded, allowing for a calmer browsing experience.
+Often overshadowed by Sukawati, Guwang is a quieter alternative and one of the underrated shopping markets in Bali.
+If you’re looking specifically for textiles, this may be one of the best clothes markets in Bali to explore, especially for bulk shopping.
+The layout of Guwang Art Market is similar to Sukawati but less crowded, allowing for a calmer shopping experience.
 Prices remain competitive, making it one of the most reliable shopping places in Bali for fashion finds.

 What to buy: